**This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 For next month’s plant pick, I will do a deep dive on why you absolutely must include a Fragrant Tea Olive somewhere in your landscape.

-And, don’t forget to check out my previous plant picks of the month!
+Make sure to check out my previous plant picks of the month!